Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 Or a family member you have been helping with life coaching issues may decide that they would like you to work with the rest of the family so they can have better relationships and communication.

-It can can be challenging for both the team building coach and the members of the team to go through the process of transforming a group of individuals into a harmonious efficient and productive unit.
+It can sometimes be challenging for both the team building coach and the members of the team to go through the process of transforming from a group of disparate and even warring individuals into a harmonious efficient and productive unit.

 I love Dr Bruce Tuckman’s 1965 model of the progression of building an effective team – Forming, Storming, Norming and Performing.
 You can read in detail how this model works on Wikipedia.